matthewmoscou/Canthatch/README.md

    * High strigent alignment of reads to the Chinese Spring physical interval

 ### High strigency alignment of Canthatch flow sorted chromosome arm reads to *Srs1* region
-Our first step is to convert the Chinese Spring reference sequence into the Canthatch haplotype.
-The [QKgenome](https://github.com/matthewmoscou/QKgenome) pipeline was used, although read mapping was performed using `BBMap` with parameters that will allow a maximum of 2 SNPs and 1 InDel between individually mapped reads and the reference genome sequence.
+Our first step was to convert the Chinese Spring reference sequence into the Canthatch haplotype.
+The [QKgenome](https://github.com/matthewmoscou/QKgenome) pipeline was used, although in this instance, read mapping was performed using `BBMap` with parameters that will allow a maximum of 2 SNPs and 1 InDel between individually mapped reads and the reference genome sequence.

 ```bash
 ./bbmap/bbsplit.sh ref=chr7D_621250000_622360000.fa in1=Can_gDNA_forward_paired.fq.gz in2=Can_gDNA_reverse_paired.fq.gz minid=0.985 maxindel=1 outm=Srs_Can_1.sam